Forts, (fractional) zero forcing, and Cartesian products of graphs: Forts, hypergraph transversals, and fractional zero forcing

 \section{Forts, hypergraph transversals, and fractional zero forcing}

-In this section we define the fort hypergraph and use it to define a (new) fractional zero forcing number and fractional fort number, which are equal.
-In Section \ref{sec:cart_prod_bounds} we leverage known results on hypergraph matchings and hypergraph transversals.
+In this section we more carefully define the fort hypergraph and use it to define a (new) fractional zero forcing number and fractional fort number, which are equal.
+These ideas are then used in Section \ref{sec:cart_prod_bounds} to leverage known results on hypergraph matchings and hypergraph transversals.

-Let $H=(V(H),E(H))$ be a hypergraph, where $V(H)$ is a finite nonempty set (called the set of vertices) and the set of edges $E(H)$ is a set of nonempty subsets of $V(H)$ and $V(H)=\cup_{E\in E(H)} E$.
+Let $H=(V(H),E(H))$ be a {hypergraph}, where $V(H)$ is a finite nonempty set (called the set of vertices) and the set of edges $E(H)$ is a set of nonempty subsets of $V(H)$.
+As in~\cite{BergeHypergraphs}, we require that $V(H)=\cup_{e\in E(H)} e$.
 The \emph{degree} of a vertex in a hypergraph is the number of edges that it is an element of.
 A set of vertices that intersects every edge of $H$ is a \emph{transversal} of $H$.
 The \emph{transversal number} of $H$, denoted by $\tau(H)$, is the minimum cardinality of a transversal of $H$.
 A hypergraph is \emph{simple} if no edge is a proper subset of another edge, \emph{uniform} if every edge has the same number of vertices, and \emph{regular} if every vertex is in the same number of edges.

 Throughout, we will consider the hypergraph of minimal forts.
 One might think it would be natural to consider the hypergraph of all forts rather than the hypergraph of minimal forts.
 Such a fort hypergraph is also a reasonable object of study.
 However, a transversal of all minimal forts is also a transversal of all forts (because every fort contains a minimal fort) and it is convenient to consider only minimal forts.
 Furthermore, by restricting consideration to minimal forts, a simple hypergraph is obtained.